7 Things You Need to Make a Dramatic Play Laundromat

 6. Books in Your Dramatic Play Laundromat

 So learning without books is almost unheard of.
 Books can add a great touch to this pretend laundromat.
 You can use books that instruct how to wash.
 I have created and included books that focus on the steps people take when washing clothes.
 I also included different ways people wash their clothes all over the world.
-You can find these books in my download too.
+You can find these books in this download too.

 You can provide young learners with different books and magazines.
 This is great to do as they wait for their clothes to wash.